curl/curl/docs/libcurl/opts/CURLOPT_UNIX_SOCKET_PATH.md

 The maximum path length on Cygwin, Linux and Solaris is 107.
 On other platforms it might be even less.

 Proxy and TCP options such as CURLOPT_TCP_NODELAY(3) are not supported.
 Proxy options such as CURLOPT_PROXY(3) have no effect either as these are TCP-oriented, and asking a proxy server to connect to a certain Unix domain socket is not possible.

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 # DEFAULT